 Flexible Solar Panels vs Rigid: Which Is Better for an RV?

-Flexible panels are best for curved roofs or caps, and they’re also best for anyone needing to keep the weight of the solar system at a minimum.
+- Flexible panels are best for curved roofs or caps, and they’re ideal for anyone looking to keep the weight of the solar system to a minimum.

-However, rigid panels are easier on the budget, are likely to last longer before needing to be replaced, and tend to have a higher output, especially if they’re tiltable.
+- However, rigid panels are easier on the budget, are likely to last longer before needing replacement, and tend to have a higher output, especially if they’re tiltable.

-In our experience with our system, in many conditions the difference between the output from our rigid panels -vs- our flexible ones is negligible (27-28A output from the flexible array while the rigids are putting out 30A).
-But when the sun is high, the temperatures are up, and there’s not a lot of wind?
-Well, the heat build-up in the flexible panels definitely reduces their output compared to the rigid panels (in that situation, the flexible panels have been as low as 22-23A, while the rigid panels remain pinned at 30A).
+In our experience with the system we had on our Newmar motorhome, under many conditions, the difference between the output from our rigid panels vs our flexible ones was negligible (27-28A from the flexible array, while the rigid ones were putting out 30A).
+But what about when the sun was high, the temperatures were up, and there wasn’t a lot of wind?
+Well, the heat build-up in the flexible panels definitely reduced their output compared to the rigid panels (in that situation, the flexible panels had been as low as 22-23A, while the rigid panels remained pinned at 30A).

-That difference may not sound like a lot, but multiply that by the number of hours of sun and the lost power begins to add up.
+That difference may not sound like much, but multiply it by the number of hours of sun, and the lost power begins to add up over the course of a day.

 Can You Combine Flexible and Rigid Solar Panels?